-The Airport has a lower a lower predicted 100-year exceedance rainfall than the higher Louis Meadows station, based on a Gumbel distribution recomputed here.
-Louis Meadows has a lower predicted 100-year exceedance rainfall than the lower 300 West N. Temple station predicted by the County in 1999, but the Lookout Peak 100-year exceedance rainfall is higher than either Louis Meadows or North Temple or the recomputed Airport.
+Louis Meadows has a lower predicted 100-year exceedance rainfall than the lower 300 West N. Temple station, but the Lookout Peak 100-year exceedance rainfall is higher than either Louis Meadows or North Temple.
 This is attributed to the physical setting.
 The Louis Meadows station is set in a deep canyon between Grandeur Peak to the north and Little Black Mountain to the south.
 The topography may be altering weather patterns.
 Conversely, the Lookout Peak station is located on an unobscured mountain ridgeline.

-The difference between the observed count of rainfall events greater than or equal to 0.5 inches over 16 years was not significant between at the Louis Peak station as compared to the higher Lookout Peak station (38-33=5).
-It is inverted.
-The Airport has far fewer rainfall events greater than or equal to 0.5 inches over 33 years, but this is attributable to the low coverage of the datasets.
+The difference between the observed count of rainfall events greater than or equal to 0.5 inches over 16 years was not significant between at the Louis Peak station as compared to the higher Lookout Peak station (38-33=3).

-As discussed above, these estimates are based on extrapolating 16 years and 33 years of observations outside the observed interval to 100-years.
+As discussed above, these estimates are based on extrapolating 16 years of observations outside the observed interval to 100-years.
 That process inherently reduces confidence in these predicted values, and these results should be considered provisional.